Coffee4MePlz/NMR_QubitControl/README.md

 4. `MasterThesis_TheoryForModulatedPulses_GustavoCafe.pdf`

 ---
+# Details on each one of the files of interest
 ---
 ## `TUTORIAL_ModulatedPulses.m`
 This tutorial script introduces modulated pulses in qubit control and serves as a tutorial for the `modulados_HomQbits_Par_withNoise.m` file.